 - 5.1.1 Testing and investigations may be undertaken for any anti-doping purpose.
-They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and any specific protocols of the OCA and /or the ITA (within the scope of its delegation) supplementing that International Standard, provided that such protocols are compliant with the Code and International Standard for Testing and Investigations. - Testing shall be undertaken to obtain analytical evidence as to whether the Athlete has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Article 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).
+They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and the specific protocols of OCA supplementing the International Standard, such as the OCA Doping Control Guide and the protocols and the operational guidelines of the ITA or other Third Delegated Party. - Testing shall be undertaken to obtain analytical evidence as to whether the Athlete has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Article 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).